 The Olympic Games come just every two years.
 But what never ceases is the Olympic Movement, a philosophy based on striving to create a peaceful, better world.
 So when nations have historically run afoul of that mission, they have been subsequently banished from the games.
 Typically, the punishment has been levied on countries that started wars or violated human rights.

-Now, the International Olympic Committee (IOC) has taken an unprecedented step: banning Russia from the 2018 Winter Olympic Games for its systemic policy of state-sponsored doping.
-It may not be as grievous a crime against humanity as causing war.
-But it runs counter to the Olympic mission of creating a better world through fair, honest athletic competition.
+In 2018, the International Olympic Committee (IOC) took an unprecedented step: banning Russia from that year's Winter Olympic Games for its systemic policy of state-sponsored doping.
+It may not have been as grievous a crime against humanity as causing war.
+But it ran counter to the Olympic mission of creating a better world through fair, honest athletic competition.

 Throughout history, rogue nations have been sidelined many times.
 Among the earliest and most famous to be denied were aggressors in World War I. In 1920, five countries—Austria, Hungary, Germany, Turkey and Bulgaria—were not invited to the games in Antwerp, Belgium.
 “The invitations used to come from the host city,” says Philip Barker, an executive committee member of the International Society of Olympic Historians.
 “They have changed that now, so the invitations come from the IOC.”
 In 1948, after World War II, Germany and Japan were similarly left out.
 “There was a lot of residual bad feeling, to put it mildly,” says Barker, who notes the animosity lasted in Britain for decades largely due to Japan’s treatment of prisoners of war.